Juliet’s episode four ‘Yvonne” is on BBC 4 and is co-produced by BBC Arts, The Young Vic and Sir Lenny Henry’s Douglas Road Productions.

-Juliet Gilkes Romero is an award winning Playwright and Journalist.
-She has reported for the BBC from countries including Cuba, Ethiopia, Haiti and the Dominican Republic.
+Juliet Gilkes Romero is a Playwright and Journalist.
+She has reported for the BBC from countries including Ethiopia, Haiti and the Dominican Republic.

 Day of the Living

 “Day of the Living threatens to blow minds and break hearts with its gob-smacking blend of Mexican folklore, Day of the Dead imagery, song and dance used to tell the unbearably tragic story of the night 43 students from Ayotzinapa Teachers’ College disappeared in Iguala, Mexico, in 2014”

 “Its flurry of colour, spirit and celebratory verve at first belies, but gradually reveals, the obscenities of the cartel-related crimes it describes”

 “Electrifyingly inventive… radiating anger, defiance and, ultimately, hope.
 Fiercely effective”

 Find out what audiences think about Day of the Living and #WeAreArrested, a double-bill of new plays as part of the Mischief Festival.
 Playing at The Other Place until 23 June 2018.